Gui-Yom/nuance/README.md

 ## Usage

-Run in your terminal with `shadertoy.exe`, this will open a preview window and display a terminal UI for the logs.
+Run in your terminal with `shadyboi.exe`, this will open a preview window and display a terminal UI for the logs.
 You can enter commands in your terminal to control the behavior of the simulation.

 ### Choose gpu

-By default it will use the first available low-power gpu that fills the criteria.
-Launch with `shadertoy.exe high` to force the usage of a discrete gpu.
+By default it will use the first available low-power gpu that match the criteria.
+Launch with `shadyboi.exe high` to force the usage of a discrete gpu.

 ### Commands